Skip to content

 Responsibilities

-Controller: Makes sure data is collected legally and gives clear direction.
+Controller: Makes sure data is collected legally and gives clear direction on what should be processed.

 Processor: Follows instructions, keeps data safe, and doesn’t pass it on without approval.